Are you familiar with the A.C.T.S. prayer?

-But I have to “confess”—this habit really didn’t do much for me.
+But I must confess this approach really didn’t do much for me.

-Meanwhile, I’ve spent the past six years involved in a weekly prayer ministry that follows the A.C.T.S. model.
+Meanwhile, I’ve spent the last eight years involved in a weekly prayer ministry that follows the A.C.T.S. model.
 This practice has not only grown my prayer life, but deepened my understanding of confession.
 Over time I have come to recognize that confession in not just a recitation of daily blunders, but an acknowledgement of chronic brokenness:

-When I am quick-tempered, often it’s because I am worried about something and don’t know how to handle it.
+When I am quick-tempered, it may be because I’m worried about something and don’t know how to handle it.

 I confess my fears and anxieties.
 I confess the pride that stubbornly insists on fixing it my way.

 If I’m jealous because someone else has something I want, I need to address my doubt and discontent.
-Envy is a sure sign that I am disregarding what God has done in the past—and what He promises to do in the future.
+Envy is a sure sign that I am disregarding what God has done in the past and promises to do in the future.